-Bloat in dogs - and the need to act quickly - The Field
+Bloat in dogs - why you need to act quickly - advice from The Field

-Gastric dilation torsion, or bloat, is not common in dogs – but it is often fatal, as the winner of our Best Family Gundog award discovered, sadly.
+Gastric dilation torsion, or bloat, is not common in dogs – but it is often fatal.
 David Tomlinson describes the symptoms

-Bloat in dogs is uncommon but often fatal, as the winner of The Field’s Best Family Gundog award discovered last year when he sadly lost picking-up golden retriever, Charlie.
+Bloat in dogs is uncommon but often fatal, as the winner of The Field’s Best Family Gundog award discovered a few years ago.
 David Tomlinson describes the symptoms and stresses the need to act quickly.

-Do your homework before acquiring your next working dog and always teach yourself about the possible health risks.
-Cocker spaniels are hugely popular in the field, but there is a downside.
-Read working cocker spaniel health problems.

-One of the most enjoyable tasks I undertook last year was judging The Field’s inaugural Gundog Awards.
-Even better than the judging was meeting the winners at a celebration lunch at Burghley in September.
-I’ve always been a fan of golden retrievers, so was particularly pleased to pat David Beckenham’s beautiful four-year-old golden, Charlie (pictured), winner of The Best Family Gundog award.
+One of the most enjoyable tasks I have undertaken whilst working for The Field is judging Gundog Awards.
+Even better than the judging was meeting the winners at a celebration lunch.
+I’ve always been a fan of golden retrievers, so was particularly pleased to meet four-year-old golden, Charlie (pictured above), winner of The Best Family Gundog award.
 Show-bred Charlie had been trained successfully as a proper picking-up dog, becoming a favourite with the guns and beaters, yet remaining a much-loved family pet.

-Sadly, I had an email from a distraught Beckenham in November: “We lost Charlie on Saturday evening as a result of bloat.
+Sadly, I had an email from the distraught owner a few months later: “We lost Charlie on Saturday evening as a result of bloat.
 I rushed him to the emergency vet and he was operated on but they were unable to save him.
 As you can imagine, I’m devastated.
 Charlie was my first working gundog and was enjoying his best season yet.
 We would have been out picking up again on Saturday.

 The principal reason dog owners know little about bloat is because it’s uncommon.
 However, it’s a potential killer that every dog owner should be aware of.
 Curiously, the causes of bloat are still not properly understood.
 The Kennel Club’s website (which covers this and other canine health problems admirably) explains that bloat, or gastric dilation torsion (GDT), occurs when the stomach twists and then fills with gas, though this may happen the other way round, for no one really knows.

-Note: This article was originally published in 2018 and has been updated.